from small one page howto to huge articles all in one place

 *

 adduser: Create an account or log in.
-Credentials are stored in the user config file.
+When you do this, npm will store credentials in the user config file.

 *

-publish: Use the npm publish command to upload your code to the registry.
+publish: Use the npm help publish command to upload your code to the registry.

 npm is extremely configurable.
 It reads its configuration options from 5 places.